joola/joola/docs/technical-documentation/workshops/QA-and-Testing.md

 - 10:30-12:30 - Hands-on experience with writing data accuracy tests

 ## The Workshop
-The instructor will prepare the lab address on the board to be available for guests arriving (Slide #2).
+The instructor will prepare the lab address on the screen to be available for guests arriving (Slide #2).

 #### 09:00 - Gathering
 During this period, while guests arrive, encourage them to try and connect to the lab and ensure there are no apparent network issues.